 Some of the milder effects of methadone use can include drowsiness, constipation, dizziness and nausea.
 More severe side effects of methadone use can include impaired balance and coordination, poor focus and dependency.

 Methadone remains in the body for long periods of time, which is why it is important that it is regulated by an addiction specialist.
-Results may not kick in for a few days after the first use, so users should be patient and stick to the prescription given.
+Results may not kick in for a few days after the first use, so users should be client and stick to the prescription given.

 The success rates of methadone usages are usually higher, the longer that a person takes part in the treatment.
 This is because it can take a long time for the chemistry of the brain to change, and giving the methadone more time to reverse the effects of addiction results in a better chance of success.